eyoa/scheduler/README.md

 # Features

-- Allows students to book interviews with a mentor
+- Allows students to book/edit/delete interviews with a mentor
 - appointments can be made between 12 - 5 pm for each day of the week
 - information is persistent on the API server using PostgreSQL database
 - Test Driven Development with Jest
-- testing with Cypress
+- Testing with Cypress
-- implemented web sockets for updating information with multiple users
+- Implemented web sockets for updating information with multiple users

 # Technical Specifications